 How to Use HTML5 Fullscreen API

 We have always been able to view a whole webpage in fullscreen mode.
-To do so, you can hit F11 key in Windows, while in OS X you can hit Shift + Command + F. However, there are times when we, as a web developer, want to add a trigger on the webpage to perform the function rather than use those keys.
+To do so, you can hit F11 key in Windows, while in OS X you can hit Shift + Command + F. However, there are times when we, as web developers, want to add a trigger on the webpage to perform the function rather than relying on those keys.

-In addition to providing several new elements, HTML5 also introduced a set of new APIs including one that we are going to discuss in this post, called Fullscreen API.
-This API allows us to put our website or just a particular element on the webpage in fullscreen (and vice versa) using the browser’s native functionality.
+In addition to providing several new elements, HTML5 also introduced a set of new APIs, including one we are going to discuss in this post: the Fullscreen API.
+This API allows us to put our website, or just a particular element on the webpage, into fullscreen mode (and vice versa) using the browser’s native functionality.

-As far as implementation is concerned, this API would be useful particularly for videos, images, online game, and HTML/CSS-based slide presentations.
+As far as implementation is concerned, this API would be useful particularly for videos, images, online games, and HTML/CSS-based slide presentations.

 So, let’s see how it works.